GabrielSamojlo/OffIt/README.md

 ### Mocking

-OffIt gives you two ways of mocking your responses.
-The simple one is just annotating your API Interface without modifying rest of your codebase.
-The second, more powerful, is using modified classes.
+OffIt gives you three ways of mocking your responses:

+* The simple one is just annotating your API Interface without modifying rest of your codebase.

+* The second, more powerful, is using modified classes.
 In this scenario, changes in your code are necessarily.

+* The third one is additional method based on casting your original Call to MockableCall

-#### Basic Mocking ####
+#### First way: Basic Mocking ####

 Basic mocking is really simple.
 You need to use ```@Mockable``` annotation to tell OffIt how you want to mock your call :